ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 println!("{} {} {} {}", a, b, c, c2);
 ```

-Which does work but doesn't solve the problem of declaring `x mut` to begin with.
+Which does work but doesn't solve the problem of declaring `let mut x` to begin with.

 ## `RefCell`